For a delicious burst of intense tomato flavour, you can’t beat these wonderful air fryer confit cherry tomatoes – and they’re so easy to make.

 What is confit?

-To confit is to cook low and slow in fat, resulting in a confit of tomatoes or whatever else you cooked.
+To confit is to cook low and slow in fat or oil, resulting in a confit of tomatoes or whatever else you cooked.

 The process concentrates flavours without drying the tomatoes out and produces a delicious sauce of the juices and oil, which can double as a salad dressing.